alexbanta4/alexbanta4.github.io/eecs396.md

 ###  Building and Testing the Network

+For both the training and testing set, we used online datasets of cover songs, collected as MP3s  and converted to the Constant Q Transform format using the Librosa library.
+Our training dataset was a collection of 173 reference songs and 353 cover songs taken from the SecondHandSongs dataset.
+This resulted in 61069 (reference,cover) pairs for training.
+Our testing dataset was Covers80, which is a collection of 80 reference songs and their 80 corresponding covers, resulting in 3600 (reference,cover) pairs.

 ![Figure 1](https://alexbanta4.github.io/networkarchitecture.png)

 Our network architecture consists of a four-layer Siamese Convolutional Network based on Figure 1 from Stamenovic's paper on cover song detection using convolutional siamese networks (Stamenovic, 2020).
 Our input into the network is the Constant-Q Transform represenation of two songs and the network outputs a predicted label based on the distance between the two representations.
 To train the network, we took the mean squared error between our predicted label of the song pair and the true label of the song pair, where the true label is 0 if the pair contains a cover and 1 if the pair does not contain another.
 Figure 2 pictures our training loss.